tenzir/threatbus/README.md

 # Intel Control

 **Intel Control** (`ictl`) enables live correlation of threat intelligence with historical data.
-Concretely, `ictl` hooks into the real-time feed of [MISP][misp] intelligence and translates them into queries against [VAST][vast], a scalable platform for network forensics.
+Concretely, `ictl` hooks into [MISP][misp]'s intelligence feeds and translates new intelligence into queries against [VAST][vast], a scalable platform for network forensics.

 ## Prerequisites